 - Donate funds to help with our operating expenses.

 The foundation often needs specific items to fill shortages.
-Click here for a list of needed items.

 They take donations Tuesdays through Saturdays between 10am and 3pm.